|The Team Coach reserves a location for your high school team

 - Each judge determines a score from 10 to 20 points.
 Judges' scores are averaged.

-account using the directions your Team Coach received with login
+account using the directions and information your Team Coach

 A perfect score for the Technology Challenge is 100 points.

-Teamwork is very important to complete tasks on time.
+Teamwork seems to be critical in completing tasks on time.

 the first minutes, using different computers.
 It might be a good